Photometric Redshifts in JWST Deep Fields: A Pixel-Based Alternative with DeepDISC: Data Availability

 \section{Data Availability}

-The photo-z catalog produced by our fiducial ensemble for the JADES DR2 GOODS-S sample is available at \href{https://doi.org/10.5281/zenodo.17487692}{https://doi.org/10.5281/zenodo.17487692}.
+The photo-z catalog produced by our fiducial ensemble for the JADES DR2 GOODS-S sample and the SOM used in the analysis are available at \href{https://doi.org/10.5281/zenodo.17487691}{https://doi.org/10.5281/zenodo.17487691}.
 The \textsc{DeepDISC} code is publicly available at \href{https://github.com/grantmerz/deepdisc}{https://github.com/grantmerz/deepdisc}, along with tutorials.